foliovision/fv-wordpress-flowplayer/readme.txt

 == Upgrade Notice ==

 = 2.1.5 =
 * Default player font face set to Tahoma, Geneva, sans-serif.
-Change 'Player font face' setting to "inherit from template" if you have your own CSS.
+Change 'Player font face' setting to 'inherit from template' if you have your own CSS.

 = 2.1.4 =
 * Flowplayer now defaults to using Flash for Internet Explorer 9 and 10 (due to server compatibility issues when bad mime type is set).